ehsan18t/java-utils/docs/SceneManager.md

 - `void add(String name, String fxmlPath)`
   - Adds a scene to the SceneManager with the given name and fxml path.
 We can switch to the scene with the name later.
-  - Added scene needs to bbe activated with `activate()` method to view it.
+  - Added scene needs to be activated with `activate()` method to view it.
 - `void add(String name, String fxmlPath, double width, double height)`
   - overloaded method of `add()` with the width and height of the scene.
 - `void add(String name, String fxmlPath, Size size)`